zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/default-roles-reference.md

 # Default Roles Reference

-In the Roles administrative application appears a list of all the Roles in Liferay DXP, by scope.
+All roles available in a Liferay DXP installation can be viewed in the Roles administrative application, organized by scope.
 Navigate there using Control Panel &rarr; Users &rarr; Roles.
+Roles that are available out of the box are described in detail below.

 ![Roles Admin is the hub of permissions management in Liferay DXP.](./default-roles-reference/images/01.png)